sinclairzx81/typescript-bundle/readme.md

     --exportAs        Exports bundle exports as a global variable.
     --importAs        Imports global variable as a module (namespace).
     --importAsDefault Imports global variable as a module (default).
+    --entryPoint      Overrides the default entry point for the bundle.
     --transform       Applies a transform to the bundle.
     --watch           Starts the compiler in watch mode.
     --debug           Prints debug information.

 ```

 <a name="Usage"></a>
 ## Usage